Masafer Yatta: Population and administration

+Masafer Yatta is administered by a village council whose members are appointed by the Ministry of Local Affairs of the Palestinian National Authority.

-According to the Palestinian Central Bureau of Statistics, six of the localities that make up Masafer Yatta (Mantiqat Shi'b al-Batim, Khirbet Tawil ash-Shih, Khirbet al-Fakhit, Khirbet Bir al-Idd, Khirbet Asafi and Maghayir al-Abeed) had a population of 768 in 2007.
-The 8 villages affected by a 2022 Israeli expulsion order have a population of 1,144, half of them children.
-Nearby at-Tuwani serves as a center for the Bedouin localities of Masafer Yatta.
-Masafer Yatta is administered by a local development committee whose members are appointed by the Ministry of Local Affairs of the Palestinian National Authority.
+According to the Palestinian Central Bureau of Statistics, nine of the localities that make up Masafer Yatta (Shi'b al-Butm, Khirbet Tawil ash-Shih, Khirbet al-Fakhit, Khirbet Bir al-Idd, Khirbet Isfay al-Fauqa wal-Tahta, Jinba, al-Mirkaz and Maghayir al-Abeed) had a population of 768 in 2007.
+The villages affected by a 2022 Israeli expulsion order have a population of 1,144, half of them children.
+Nearby at-Tuwani and Imneizil serve as centers for Masafer Yatta.